MGI-tech-bioinformatics/DNBelab_C_Series_HT_scRNA-analysis-software/doc/outs/scRNA_en.md

 > 💡 **Usage Suggestion**: It is recommended to review the metrics in the order they are presented in the report.

-> ⚠️ **Quality Standards**: Each metric is provided with recommended thresholds and quality levels.
-Please conduct a comprehensive evaluation based on specific experimental goals.
+> **Note**: The following standards are for reference only.
+Actual quality assessment should consider multiple factors such as tissue type, cell state, and experimental goals.
+Significant differences may exist between different samples, and it is recommended to make judgments based on the specific experimental context.

 ### 📊 Main Content and Structure of the Report